pzgondea/portfolio_v4/content/experience/index.en.md

 ### Cloud Architect / SRE - Fintech ###

-- *Building Cloud application from scratch*
+- *Building cloud application from scratch*
 - *Data and application architecture and implementation*
 - *Infrastructure and data engineering as a dba, devops, sysops* \
 \